mainkoon81/Study-09-MachineLearning-C/README.md

 ```
 <img src="https://user-images.githubusercontent.com/31917400/41629008-fbb38972-741e-11e8-8a5f-37b05ce27895.jpg" />

-It gives Accuracy:0.75.
+It gives Accuracy:0.50 -> 0.75.
 Out of 4 input points, we're correctly classifying only 3 of them?
 Let's try to change some parameters around to improve.
-For example, you can increase the number of epochs.
+For example, you can increase the number of epochs, nodes ??
 Can we reach 100% ?

 ### Example_02.
 (Student Admissions)